Priority for buses

 - provide priority for emergency vehicles

-Bus lanes are defined by road markings and signs that indicate which vehicles are permitted to use the bus lane.
+Bus lanes are defined by road markings and signs that show which vehicles are permitted to use the bus lane.

 You should not drive in a bus lane during its hours of operation, unless you're driving a permitted vehicle.